SizhuangHe/personal_website/content/projects/calmflow/index.md

 ---
 title: CaLMFlow
-subtitle: "Volterra Flow Matching with Causal Language Models"
+subtitle: "Volterra Flow Matching using Causal Language Models"
 summary: We frame flow matching as a Volterra integral equation and apply causal language models to solve it.
 date: 2024-10-08
 cardimage: CaLMFlow.png